alexacarlson/DeepDesign2019/README.md

   + SuggestedReading.txt:
   This file contains a list of resources about deep learning and architecture.

++ unzipfile.sh: this file can be used to unzip `.zip` files that you have uploaded into the Paperspace Persistent Storage location.
+See the tutorial on uploading and downloading data on Paperspace listed below for more detail on usage.

++ zipfile.sh: this file can be used to zip folders that are in Paperspace Persistent Storage location.
+See the tutorial on uploading and downloading data on Paperspace listed below for more detail on usage.

 The information provided below is a basic introduction into using Paperspace to run the different image editing techniques and paperspace examples.

 ## THE BASICS OF PAPERSPACE: